The Explosive Side of Sarah Vaughan

 The Explosive Side of Sarah Vaughan is a 1963 studio album by Sarah Vaughan, arranged by Benny Carter.

-This was Vaughan's second album with Carter.
-Her first, The Lonely Hours, was released in 1963.
+This was Vaughan's first album with Carter.
+Her second, The Lonely Hours, was released in 1964.

 Reception

 The AllMusic review by Scott Yanow awarded the album three stars and said that Vaughan was "frequently miraculous [...]
-Throughout, Vaughan is in prime voice, overcoming the weaker material and uplifting the more superior songs".
+Throughout, Vaughan is in prime voice, overcoming the weaker material and uplifting the more superior songs."